benallfree/neofuse/packages/neofuse/README.md

 if you don't want to use the JavaScript API for that

 ```
-npm install -g fuse-native
+npm install -g neofuse
-fuse-native is-configured # checks if the kernel extension is already configured
+neofuse is-configured # checks if the kernel extension is already configured
-fuse-native configure # configures the kernel extension
+neofuse configure # configures the kernel extension
 ```

 ## License

 MIT for these bindings.

-See the [OSXFUSE](https://github.com/osxfuse/osxfuse) license for MacOS and the [libfuse](https://github.com/libfuse/libfuse) license for Linux/BSD for the FUSE shared library licence.
+See the [MacFUSE](https://macfuse.github.io/) license for MacOS and the [libfuse](https://github.com/libfuse/libfuse) license for Linux/BSD for the FUSE shared library licence.